Getting Things Done

 MADE DEPARTMENTS SAFER/STRONGER

 Various departments in the village have needed help with backed up improvements and upgrades to the services they’re providing residents.
 Ed visited with the department heads and sought out ways to improve efficiencies while giving them what they needed to succeed.
-One such example was the highway department, which has been the exact same size for over 33 years.
+One such example was the highway department, which has been the exact same size for over 36 years.
 During this time, responsibilities, demographic changes, regulatory requirements and natural growth have radically increased the demands on our highway department.
 Through the budget process, Ed made the case that the department needed both physical and financial support for various projects residents requested.
-This last year, the highway department added their 14th member to the fleet, the first such addition in over three decades.
+Since then, the highway department has added their 14th member to the fleet, the first such addition in over three decades.
+They are also getting a new garage that will allow them to service more of caledonia quicker, and with better equipment.
 In the end, EXPENSES STAYED LOW, ROADS ARE SAFER and TAXES REMAINED FLAT.

 PARKS ARE CARED FOR

 Caledonia has many underutilized parks and natural resources some residents are unaware of.
 Ed spearheaded the creation of a social media presence that reaches thousands of area residents and helped bring improvements to parks like Nicholson Wildlife Refuge, Gorney Park and Crawford.
 He was also privileged to be a part of the process in bringing Kraut Fest back to Joint Park, the vision of Director Jim Svoboda and an area businessman.
 This investment has already brought tens of thousands of dollars in upgrades to park infrastructure, access and services.
-We also saw the addition of a part time Parks Director in the village, which drastically improved the condition of the parks and our communication with the village.
-In the latest budget, Ed took advantage of some unforeseen revenue and successfully pushed to increase the hours of our amazing director.
+We also saw the addition of a Parks Director in the village, which drastically improved the condition of the parks and our communication with the village.
+He’s also worked with Oarks President Scott Warner to develop a five year capital plan to double and expand Crawford Park, and improve existing parks across the village.
 The parks are now more cared for than ever!
 Ed’s father and all of his uncles spent their careers working in beautiful Milwaukee County parks, and the parks will always have a special place in his heart.
 WE TREASURE OUR GIFT OF OPEN SPACES.

 VILLAGE RESOURCES HAVE A CAREFUL EYE ON THEM